Blackstone selling two jumbo loans for F&R buyout

 “They have got some accounts to look at it already, trying to get some feedback on the structure,” a loan trader said.

-The huge Term Loan B will also have to compete with other large US buyout financings that are expected to launch after Labor Day, including the $9.9 billion buyout of Envision Healthcare (EVHC.N).
+The huge Term Loan B will also have to compete with other large US buyout financings that are expected to launch after Labor Day, including the US$9.9bn buyout of Envision Healthcare .

 “In our opinion, this is a best in class LBO.
 There is no better sponsor than Blackstone and the business is as good as it gets,” the person said.